Integrated investment, retrofit and abandonment energy system planning with multi-timescale uncertainty using stabilised adaptive Benders decomposition: Problem description, modelling strategies, modelling assumptions

 \subsubsection{Scenario generation}

-For short-term uncertainty, we randomly select time intervals with an hourly resolution of four seasons of a year, and scale them up to represent an operational scenario.
+For short-term uncertainty, we consider uncertain time series data: wind and solar capacity factors, hydropower generation profiles, load profiles, and platform production profiles.
+We consider operational problems with an hourly resolution.
+We divide the full year into four seasons and select representative time slices from these seasons.
+The length of the times slices can be different in different seasons.
+The spatial correlation is preserved due to sampling from historical data.
+To preserve the auto-correlation and correlation between time series data, the same hours are used for all the time series data within a scenario.
+The generated operational scenarios are used for all operational nodes.

 For long-term uncertainty, we consider oil and gas price uncertainty.
-We first generate a large number of projections using the price process described in Section \ref{sec:price_process}.
-Then we obtain the mean values of the prices for each stage and construct the mean scenario.
-Next, we use a Julia package \texttt{ScenTrees.jl} \citep{Kirui2020ScenTrees.jl:Programming} that utilises the methodology proposed in \citep{Pflug2015DynamicTrees} to generate a multi-stage scenario tree.
-Finally, we reduce the scenario tree by removing the decision nodes whose probability is zero.
+We first generate a large number of projections using the price process described below.
+We use a two-factor Short-Term Long-Term (STLT) model to capture a realistic price behaviour of oil and gas \citep{Schwartz2000Short-termPrices}.
+The STLT model has a stochastic equilibrium price and stochastic short-term deviations \citep{Bakker2021MatureProgramming}.
+In the STLT model, the logarithm of the spot price at time $t$ is,

+where $\chi_t$ is the short-term factor in prices and $\xi_t$ is the long-term factor. \cite{Bakker2021MatureProgramming} presented a risk-neutral STLT model in discrete time, which is used in this paper for price modelling.
+The price is represented by,